Events

 You do not have to be a Wild Ones member to participate.

 Bring the native plants you have in your garden that you would like to swap with fellow gardeners to this fun event!
 Bring one or more native plants (e.g., trees, shrubs, flowering perennials, ferns, grasses).
 Acceptable non-natives would include naturalized plants and herbs.
+If you don't have a plant to bring, you can still participate.
 Bring plants in clean pots, not bags or buckets!
 Please pot your plants at least 2 weeks in advance for good root development.

 Labels should include common name, scientific name, light needs (e.g., sun, shade, sun/pt shade), and water requirements (e.g., wet, medium, dry).
 Other info could include height, bloom time, color.